 1. Easy Navigation

-Navigation is the most important thing to look at when you want to improve customer experience on your Ecommerce business website.
+Navigation is the most important thing to look at when you want to enhance ecommerce customer experience.
 In other words, figure out if customers can easily find what they are looking for?

 - Does the site load quickly?
 Are there any images that won’t load, or slow down the site?
 For reference, you should be aiming for a load speed of 0.5 seconds.